pnp/blog/content/post/connecting-to-sharepoint-online-to-on-premises-databases-with.md

 The hybrid connection service establishes a connection to the Azure App Service through Azure Relay which is built on top of Service Bus.

-{{< image alt="Diagram explaining the architecture of Azure Hybrid Connections." src="images/blog/connecting-to-sharepoint-online-to-on-premises-databases-with/Diagram explaining the architecture of Azure Hybrid Connections." >}}
+{{< image alt="Diagram explaining the architecture of Azure Hybrid Connections." src="images/blog/connecting-to-sharepoint-online-to-on-premises-databases-with/image-5.png" >}}

 To set up the Hybrid Connection in Azure App Service you must be running at least the Basic Tier or above.